KantraCity/Structure-Block-Unlimiter/README.md

 ## Features

 Have you ever tried to save your megastructure, sprawling city, or complex redstone contraption, only to be stopped by the frustrating **48x48x48 block limit**?
-Architect's Vision fixes that and adds more.
+This mod fixes that and adds powerful new tools for on-the-fly manipulation.

--   ✅ **Fully Configurable Size Limit:** The maximum size of a structure you can save or load is increased from a tiny `48x48x48` to a massive **`512x512x512`** blocks by default.
+-   ✅ **Fully Configurable Size Limit:** The maximum size of a structure is increased from a tiny `48x48x48` to a massive **`512x512x512`** blocks by default.
 You can change this limit in the config file to whatever your machine can handle!

 -   ✅ **Extended Render Distance:** The structure's bounding box is now visible from much further away, increased from `96` to **`256`** blocks by default (also configurable).
 No more running back and forth to see if your alignment is correct.

--   ✅ **"Re-open Last" Keybind:** A new configurable keybind (default: `G`) allows you to instantly re-open the GUI of the last Structure Block you interacted with, no matter where you are in the world.
-A huge time-saver for large projects!
+-   ✅ **"Re-open Last" Keybind:** A configurable keybind (default: `G`) allows you to instantly re-open the GUI of the last Structure Block you interacted with, no matter where you are in the world.
+A huge time-saver!

+-   ✅ **Dynamic Grid Resizing (New!):** Intuitively resize the structure area without opening the GUI!
+Simply look at a face of the bounding box and use the new keybinds (default: `Up/Down Arrows`) to push it away or pull it closer.
+It works from both inside and outside the box.

+-   ✅ **Dynamic Grid Shifting (New!):** Nudge the entire structure area one block at a time.
+A new keybind (default: `V`) moves the bounding box in the direction you are looking, allowing for precise, quick positioning.

 -   ✅ **Client + Server:** This mod is required on both the client and the server to enable all features.

 -   ✅ **Lightweight & Vanilla-Friendly:** No new blocks, no new items.
-Just three essential tweaks to a vanilla feature that make it infinitely more powerful.
+Just powerful tweaks to a vanilla feature that make it infinitely more useful.

 ---
 ## How It Looks